melxincognito/lista-de-tareas/README.md

 # About My App

 This project is my first solo project using REACT.js.
 The application is a simple to-do list with limited features.
-You will be able to create seperate lists and have items seperated by pending items and completed items.
+You will be able to create seperate lists for your to do items.
 The entire project is only available in Español.

 # Getting Started with Create React App